DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 ![Runscript](/images/tutorials/GUI_runscript.png)

-To write the run-script, a number of paramaters need to be set
+To write the run-script, a number of parameters need to be set

 First, select the solver from the dropdown list of supported solvers
 - DASimpleFOAM is recommended for mach number below 0.1, incompressible steady-state flow solver for Navier-Stokes equations